jameshmwangi/Cyber-security-Reports/README.md

 # Cyber security Reports
  Identifying isues is diffrent  from effectively communicating them  .
 This distinction is crucial for cybersecurity professionals.
 The ability to write reports that clearly convey the details of threats, vulnerabilities, and their remediation is paramount.
-This report specifically addresses aspects of networking and cloud security.
+This reports focuses on evaluating and addressing security concerns within the domains of networking and cloud computing.